 Team Composition is the combination of skills, competencies and personality traits that the people in your team represent collectively.
-And therefore it’s not about searching for the best people over and over again.
-It’s about searching for the right combination of people.
+Therefore, it’s not about searching for the best people over and over again.

 Why Team Composition determines your company growth